 Since there are a different number of experiments for each species and experiments from different sources, the distribution of correlation values can vary.
 So, we define two genes as “highly positively correlated”, if their correlation is in the top 5% of all measured correlations, and “highly negatively correlated”, if their correlation is in the bottom 5%, and “in between” otherwise (Table 2).
-Thus, our machine-learning algorithm predicts which of these three categories (positive, in between, or negative) an edge in the target species is in.
+Thus, our machine-learning algorithm starts from the 5% most positively and negatively correlated pairs in Arabidopsis and infers positive or negative correlations about edges in the target (e.g. Soy) from pairs of genes that are reciprocal top blast hits of those elite pairs.

+We are still working on the exact numbers but the table should look something like this:

 Test on Soy (Glycine Max)

 Method | Positive Recall | Positive Precision | Negative Recall | Negative Precision